uvrajanshuman/Spring-Core/src/main/java/com/refstash/dependency_injection/xml_configuration/README.md

     <property name="property3" value="value3" /> <!-- New property in the child bean -->
 </bean>
 ```
-- In this example, the childBean inherits the property1 and property2 from the parentBean and overrides property2 with a new value.
+- In this example, the `childBean` inherits the `property1` and `property2` from the `parentBean` and overrides `property2` with a new value.
-- Additionally, it introduces a new property, property3, that is specific to the childBean.
+- Additionally, it introduces a new property, `property3`, that is specific to the childBean.

-Additionally, a bean can be marked as abstract by setting the `abstract` attribute of `<bean>` element to **true**.
+Additionally, a bean can be marked as abstract by setting the `abstract` attribute of `<bean>` element to `true`.
 The `class` attribute of such beans should be left blank.<br>
 Such abstract beans can not be instantiated, and serves purely as template to child beans.